LEB-EPFL/eda_plugin/docs/source/examples.rst

 >>> eda.examples.main.pyro_keras()

-In this example the actuator is modified as described in :ref:`Custom Actuators <custom_actuators>` to allow for image injection, as the Micro-Magellan plugins don't work with the on-the-fly processors.
+In this example the actuator is modified as described in  :ref:`custom-actuators` to allow for image injection, as the Micro-Magellan plugins don't work with the on-the-fly processors.

-.. _tensorflow_installation:
+.. _tensorflow_install:

 **Tensorflow installation**